-This Evidence of Coverage is part of our contract with you about how BSW SeniorCare Advantage (PPO) covers your care.
-Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+This Evidence of Coverage is part of our contract with you about how BSW SeniorCare Advantage Select (HMO) covers your care.
+Other parts of this contract include your enrollment form and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for months in which you are enrolled in BSW SeniorCare Advantage (PPO) between January 1, 2023 and December 31, 2023.
+The contract is in effect for months in which you are enrolled in BSW SeniorCare Advantage Select (HMO) between January 1, 2023 and December 31, 2023.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of BSW SeniorCare Advantage (PPO) after December 31, 2023.
+This means we can change the costs and benefits of BSW SeniorCare Advantage Select (HMO) after December 31, 2023.
 We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2023.

-Medicare (the Centers for Medicare & Medicaid Services) must approve BSW SeniorCare Advantage (PPO) each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve BSW SeniorCare Advantage Select (HMO) each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.